aaronjghong/A-GB-EMU/README.md

 ## What's been done

 -   First steps of hardware implementation in code
--   Opcode array (for fetch and decode)
+-   Opcode arrays (for fetch and decode)
--   First few Opcode functions (execute)
+-   Implementation of Non CB-Prefixed Opcodes in code

 ## Next steps

--   Finish Opcode Functions
+-   Finish CB-Opcode Functions
 -   Start work with memory (memory control, memory banking, boot rom, etc.)
--   Learn about Gameboy's display
+-   Learn about Gameboy's display (PPU)
 -   Get timings correct
 -   Implement interrupts
 -   Implement graphics
 -   Connect to SDL and implement controls
+-   Test Opcodes and implementation
 -   Implement sound
+-   Clean up inconsistencies within Opcode Functions and look to simplify function calls (for ex. use h_B and h_C instead of getting msb from BC getter function)

 ## Resources I'm using